yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/04-stacks/01-basic/README.md

 ### `terraform`

 The `terraform` block is defined directly in this file, not shared from a central `_shared` directory.
 Given the fact that the whole Unit definition can be re-used, it's less beneficial in this context to do a secondary lookup for the `terraform` block.
-It can be defined directly in the `terragrunt.hcl` file once, and be re-used without splitting up configurations.
+It can be defined directly in the `terragrunt.hcl` file once, and be re-used without splitting up configurations via multiple `include`s.

 ### `dependency`

 The `dependency` blocks referenced here use relative paths to `mother` and `father`.
-Because users can specify a `path` attribute for the `unit` block, they can decide that any number of `chick` Units will be provisioned, and as long as the `mother` and `father` Units are rendered into the correct location, they will be able to fetch those dependencies as they would outside of the context of a Stack.
+Because users can specify a `path` attribute for the `unit` block, they can decide that any number of `chick` Units will be provisioned, and as long as the `mother` and `father` Units are generated into the correct location, they will be able to fetch those dependencies as they would outside of the context of a Stack.

 This proposal does not use any special syntax for configuring the integration between Units.
-As the Stack author, you know the patterns you expect for how a Stack will be rendered, and are expected to configure integrations in Unit definitions accordingly.
+As the Stack author, you know the patterns you expect for how a Stack will be generated, and are expected to configure integrations in Unit definitions accordingly (like wiring the outputs of one dependency into the inputs for a Unit).

 ### `first_name`

-The `first_name` input for the `chick` Unit uses a simple convention of leveraging the name of the directory it is rendered into (`basename(get_terragrunt_dir())`) to determine an input for the Unit.
+The `first_name` input for the `chick` Unit uses a simple convention of leveraging the name of the directory it is generated into (`basename(get_terragrunt_dir())`) to determine an input for the Unit.
 This is not always a desireable way to configure inputs for a Stack, but it is simple, and works for a large number of use-cases.

 What a user might expect to be able to do is to define an input for this Unit at the Stack level.
 The design considerations for that pattern will be explored in the [next chapter](../02-dynamicity).